Heerlen-North gets quality boost through new collaboration

 From one-sided to diverse

 The area now has a one-sided housing supply with mainly social housing and a large proportion of outdated housing with poor energy performance.
-Through cooperation with parties, it is possible to add a higher housing segment to neighborhoods that now consist mainly of the social housing segment.
-The social housing units that are exchanged for a higher segment will be brought back at another location within the planning area (see Figure 1).
-It is a unique opportunity to mix without displacement and also add housing to the housing stock.
-In addition, the transformation offers the chance to add spatial quality, with, for example, improvement of the (green) structures and street profiles.
-Director Wim Hazeu: "Woonpunt will make the energetically and structurally poor homes more sustainable and improve them through new construction or renovation.
-All this will result in more diverse, stronger and future-proof neighborhoods."
-Themes such as energy transition, climate adaptation, mobility, urban planning, cultural history and architecture are an integral part of this task.
+Through this collaboration we can add a higher housing segment to neighborhoods with mainly social housing.
+We exchange the social rental housing for a higher segment.
+We are bringing them back to another location within the planning area (see Figure 1).
+It is a unique opportunity to mix without displacing and also add housing to the housing stock.
+The transformation also offers the chance to add spatial quality, with for example improving (green) structures and street profiles.

 Over 800 new homes within 20 years